 - Right time: When should the patient be started on antimicrobial therapy?
 Does the patient have suspected sepsis, requiring immediate treatment?
 Can we await diagnostic tests before starting treatment?

 - Right dose: What is the minimum effective dose we can give the patient?
-What dose will minimize the risk of emerging resistance?
+What dose will minimise the risk of emerging resistance?
 Does the drug require therapeutic drug monitoring?
-What dose will minimize the risk of adverse effects or toxicity?
+What dose will minimise the risk of adverse effects or toxicity?

 - Right route: Which route is the most appropriate for the patient?

 - Right duration: What is the minimum course length that will treat the infection?
 Is there an appropriate time to de-escalate therapy (to a narrower spectrum, or IV to oral option)?